neondatabase/postgresql_anonymizer/CONTRIBUTING.md

 ### Search_path

 This extension will create views based on masking functions.
-These functions will be run as with priviledges of the owners of the views.
-This is prone to [search_path attacks]: an untrusted user may be able to overide some functions and gain superuser priviledges.
+These functions will be run as with privileges of the owners of the views.
+This is prone to [search_path attacks]: an untrusted user may be able to override some functions and gain superuser privileges.

 Therefore all functions should be defined with `SET search_path=''` even if they are not `SECURITY DEFINER`.